 Sandra Smith is a lifelong resident of Evanston and worked in the Walgreens Corporate Office for over 12 years.
 Sandra has been a member of the Evanston North-Shore Alumnae Chapter of Delta Sigma Theta Sorority, Inc. for 20 years.
 A graduate of the Keller Graduate School of Management, Sandra received her MBA in 2004.
 She received her Bachelor of Arts in Political Science from Grambling State University.

-Margaret Lurie, Vice-President and Chair of the Fund for Excellence Fundraising Committee has a long history of community service including 20 years on the District 202 Board – with 3 terms as President.
-In addition to raising four children, Vice-President Lurie and a friend owned and operated Possibilities, an iconic store which was located on Chicago Avenue.
+Margaret Lurie, Chair of the Fund for Excellence Fundraising Committee has a long history of community service including 20 years on the District 202 Board – with 3 terms as President.
+In addition to raising four children, Trustee Lurie and a friend owned and operated Possibilities, an iconic store which was located on Chicago Avenue.
 A graduate (Phi Beta Kappa) with a Bachelor of Arts degree from the University of Michigan and an M.A. from the University of Chicago, Lurie has also taught American History at the high school level.
-Margaret and her husband Paul have lived in the 3rd Ward for 39 years.
+Margaret and her husband Paul have lived in the 3rd Ward for 43 years.

 Adam Goodman is serving his first term as a Library Trustee.
 An Evanston resident since 2007, he directs Northwestern University’s Center for Leadership and is a faculty member in the McCormick School of Engineering.
 A long time advisor to boards of directors and senior executives in industry and non-profit organizations, Trustee Goodman works with the Public Library Association to help future library leaders better understand the evolving challenges and opportunities for public libraries as well as the leadership required to advance their work.
 As a community volunteer, he’s also worked with the Youth Job Center and the Evanston Community Foundation, among others.

-Benjamin Schapiro is Co-Treasurer of the Board and has been a librarian for more than 35 years, graduating from Columbia University with a Masters of Science in Library Service in 1978.
+Benjamin Schapiro is the President of the Board and has been a librarian for more than 35 years, graduating from Columbia University with a Masters of Science in Library Service in 1978.
 During his career, he has worked in almost every major branch in the profession.
 Schapiro raised his two sons in Evanston; living in the City since 1981.
 Over the years, Ben has been active in the Dawes School PTA, on the Board of the Chute Booster Club (athletics promotion/fundraising) and served on the Chute PTA, held the office of President of the Dewey Community Conference, was an AYSO soccer coach, and is active in the Evanston Bicycle Club.